-Can we trust the government to draw that line?
-Can we trust the government to choose who lives and who dies?
+Can we trust whoever is currently in power to draw that line?
+Should the government get to choose who lives and who dies?

 The widespread availability of nonviolent ways to keep society safe from violent criminals renders capital punishment unnecessary.
 At best, its continued use amounts to useless vengeance; at worst, as we can see from the statistics above, it opens the door for deadly discrimination.